jdaw1/placemat/Documentation/translations.md

 Many languages are missing; most are incomplete; some are improvable.
 If you have the skills and enthusiasm to repair, please provide translations in [an issue](http://github.com/jdaw1/placemat/issues).
-For translators, at the end of this document is the English, in non-PastScript plain text.
+For translators, at the end of this document is the English, in non-PostScript plain text.
 (Obviously the `/ParameterName` do not need translating.)

 The only languages eligible for this page are those written in (extended) Latin.